-The ground floor is designed around a central viewing axis to ensure uninterrupted views from the principal entrance through to the rear garden.
-This central foyer comprises an open plan kitchen-living-dining area that’s carefully positioned to maximise the amount of natural daylight that floods the space.
+The ground floor is designed around a central viewing axis to ensure uninterrupted views from the principal entrance through to the rear garden, ending with views of a commissioned sculpture.
+This central atrium comprises an open plan kitchen-living-dining area that is carefully positioned to maximise the amount of natural daylight.

 The first floor has two large double bedrooms with en-suites and private terraces that look over a large expanse of living/green roof and the garden beyond.
-A separate study and cinema room are positioned around a central atrium with a large roof light which provides dual aspect views of the front and rear gardens and floods this central area with natural light, creating a truly unique first floor landing area.
+The darkened cinema room is situated upstairs, where the large galleried landing provides dual aspect views of the front and rear gardens.
+The large roof light floods this central area with natural light that gets right into the heart of the home.

 392 square metres

 On Site April 2018